ExCiteS/communitymaps-help/_en/access-contributions.md

 ![Filter categories list](/images/en/filter-categories-list.png)

 Every category can be checked or unchecked.
-That’s how contributions on the map are toggled - this is called *filtering by categories*.
+That's how contributions on the map are toggled - this is called *filtering by categories*.

 You can also filter contributions to view those that are active, in review, pending or have been saved as a draft.
 You can also use this to switch between personal and all contributions of a project.

 ## Subcategories

 You can also use sub-categories to help you further filter and find more specific contributions on the map.
-Once you select the subcategory that is most relevant to what you’re looking for, they will appear on the map.
+Once you select the subcategory that is most relevant to what you're looking for, they will appear on the map.

 ![Subcategories](/images/en/subcategories.png)